nicodoukas/sopra-fs25-group-34-server/README.md

 ## Introduction
 If you love music, then Hitster is the game for you!
-Listen to the greatest hits of the past 100 years with your friends, take turns arranging the songs in your timeline in chronological order, all while taking a trip down memory lane!
+Listen to the greatest hits of the past 80 years with your friends, and take turns arranging the songs in your timeline in chronological order, all while taking a trip down memory lane!
 <br>
 Hitster combines the joy of listening to (mostly) great music and competing with your friends, to see who is the queen/king of music trivia.